-Figure 11: Timeseries for the individual stations for sunglint for CH4_GO2_SRFP.
-The blue points represent the daily average of the TCCON data and the grey points are all the retrieved GOSAT-2 XCH4 data.
+Figure 11: Upper panels: Timeseries for the individual stations for ocean soundings for CH4_GO2_SRFP.
+The pink triangles represent the daily average XCH4 of the TCCON data and the blue circles are all the retrieved GOSAT-2 data.
+Lower panels: Histogram of number of GOSAT-2 retrievals in bins over the time range in question.